Need to know

 Which type of printer should you buy?

 Before you start shopping around, it's vital to consider how you plan to use your new printer.
-CHOICE expert, Peter Zaluzny says: "It's important to be realistic about what sort of printing you are likely to do most, and what features are essential for you, and do your homework to find the right sort of printer to do that job – which is where our printer buying guide comes in."
+CHOICE expert, Peter Zaluzny says: "It's important to be realistic about the kind of printing you are likely to do most, and what features are essential for you, and do your homework to find the right sort of printer to do that job – which is where our printer buying guide comes in."

 "The first step is to roughly work out the frequency and kinds of documents you want to print.
 If, for example, you only print the occasional documents for official purposes then a standard monochrome printer will suit your needs.
 But if you have kids in school that regularly need to print assignments, templates for craft projects and the like, then a colour printer with low annual ink costs will be ideal."